Taking Climate Action for a Brighter Future

 What is the timeline of this project?

-Construction is set to begin at the end of November 2020 / early December 2020 and finish in Spring 2021.
+Construction is set to begin in early spring 2021 and finish in fall 2021.
 The solar arrays are planned to generate clean renewable energy for at least twenty years.

 How is the University paying for this?

 Key to the process is what’s known as a power purchase agreement, or PPA.
 It’s a different, more cost-effective way for large energy users to purchase power.
 For many bigger institutions, like a city or a university, annual energy costs are unpredictable and uncontrollable because the electricity rates vary depending on the market.
 Utility costs can fluctuate, but generally increase over a period of years.

 A PPA, however, is a contract that locks in a fixed energy price over an extended period of time, anywhere from 10 to 30 years.
 That means that the buyer purchasing the power will be able to know for a long time exactly what their energy costs will be, and can budget accordingly.

 How will these projects impact the wetlands they are on?